dupr/duprkit/README.md

 * Why is this project hosted on GitHub instead of Debian's Salsa server?

 Only 1000~2000 people on this earth have salsa account.
 More than a million people have their Github accounts.
-Hosting this project makes access and contributing easy.
+Hosting this project on github makes access and contributing easy.

 # LICENSE